Who am I?

 If you want to work with me as a graduate student, please apply through the UCSD CSE department

-, and mention me in your application materials.
+little chance I will notice your application).
 If you are interested in a postdoc position, please

-send me an email (firstname.lastname@example.org).
-You don't have to send me an email if you are applying to UCSD as a graduate student,
+send me an email (email@example.com).
+You don't have to send me an email if you apply to UCSD CSE as a graduate student,

 unless you have some specific questions.
 I am happy to answer questions regarding the application and research.